Devskiller/jfairy/README.md

 ## Thread safety

 `Fairy` object should not be used concurrently by multiple threads.
-It is recommended to create an instance for each thread.
+It is recommended to create `Fairy` instance for each thread.

-Some method are not thread-safe when mutliple threads share the same `Fairy` object.
+Some methods are not thread-safe when mutliple threads share the same `Fairy` object.
 For other methods it is still recommended to create a separate `Fairy` object, because `Random` object utilized underneath does not perform well when used concurrently by multiple threads.

 ## Other samples